Take a snap of the We Love Houston sign, the Bayou City’s most public display of affection, at its new perch outside of 8th Wonder Brewery.

 Adickes originally debuted the sign in 2011, but it remained onsite at his former, informal sculpture staging grounds at Adickes SculpturWorx Studio, then located at 2500 Summer Street, while the slow-going construction along the stretch of the Katy Freeway continued.

 Though he began his art career as a painter, David Adickes has become beloved in Houston for his iconic sculptures.

 After studying in France and traveling extensively throughout the world, Adickes was commissioned in 1983 to make his first monumental sculpture, Virtuoso, at the Lyric Center in Downtown.

 When discussing the inspiration for his We Love Houston sign, Adickes cited iconographic images from both coasts.
 He said the infamous Hollywood sign was the primary motivation, with an additional influence from the ubiquitous “I Love New York” logo.

 “I wanted ‘we’ instead of ‘I’ because it’s a shared experience.
 We all love Houston, don’t we?”
 Adickes told CultureMap.
 But his individual devotion to Houston remains clear, given that Adickes funded the entire project himself.

-Visiting the We Love Houston Sign by 8th Wonder Brewery
+Visiting the We Love Houston Sign near 8th Wonder Brewery

-If you’re looking for a good time to visit the statues and hit the brewery, try a weekday afternoon to catch a less crowded photo-op.
+If you’re looking for a good time to visit the statues and hit the brewery, try a weekday afternoon or evening to catch a less crowded photo-op.

-Underage visitors are welcome to the brewery as well, though you have to be 21 to purchase beer tokens and drink.
+Underage visitors are welcome to the brewery as well, though you have to be 21 to purchase beer tokens and have a drink, naturally.
 Non-alcoholic selections are also available.

-Also remember that, though the site is free to visit at any time since it is not technically held within the grounds of 8th Wonder Brewery, it is probably best to only visit between dawn to dusk.
+Also remember that, though the site is free to visit at any time since it is not technically held within the grounds of 8th Wonder Brewery, it’s probably best to visit between dawn to dusk.